MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/email-troubleshooting-guide.md

 >  5. Modern Auth requires .NET Framework 4.7.2 or later to be installed on each machine/server.
 If one machine is failing, [verify if that version is installed](/dotnet/framework/migration-guide/how-to-determine-which-versions-are-installed).
 >
 >  6. Antivirus/Malware could also cause the problem to not authenticate, try to rule it out as the cause of the problem.
+>
+>  7. Dynamics GP support [Multi-tenant authentication](https://learn.microsoft.com/en-us/dynamics-gp/whats-new/multi-factor-authentication) in the Azure App Registration. (not Single).
+If it was setup wrong, it will cause an Unknown Error message.

 * If you still have issues, you may want to create a Fiddler trace that will be more specific of the problem.